Unikernel Linux (UKL): Evaluation

 \section{Evaluation}

-After our experimental environment (\cref{eval:setup}), \cref{eval:lnx_compat} discusses our experience with UKL supporting the fundamental non-performance goals of enabling Linux's application support, HCL, and ecosystem.
+The main goals of UKL are to integrate optimizations explored by different unikernels into a general-purpose operating system while preserving its application and hardware compatibility and its ecosystem of tools, utilities, and community of developers.
+We want to evaluate if UKL can achieve those goals and if there are any performance advantages compared to Linux and other unikernels or library operating systems.

-In Section~\ref{eval:Micro} microbenchmarks are used to evaluate the performance of UKL on simple system calls (\cref{eval:sc-base}), more complex system calls (\cref{eval:sc-large}) and page faults (\cref{eval:PFH}).
-We find that, while the advantage of just avoiding the hardware overhead of system calls is small, the advantage of adopting unikernel optimizations is large for simple kernel calls (e.g., 83\%) and significant for page faults (e.g., 12.5\%).
-Moreover, the improvement is significant even for expensive kernel calls that transfer 8KB of data (e.g., 24\%).
+We discuss our experience with UKL preserving Linux's application and hardware compatibility, and ecosystem in \cref{eval:lnx_compat}.
+In \cref{eval:Micro}, microbenchmarks are used to evaluate the performance of UKL on simple system calls (\cref{eval:sc-base}), more complex system calls (\cref{eval:sc-large}) and page faults (\cref{eval:PFH}).
+We also explore if any improvements in the microbenchmarks translate to speed-ups in I/O (\cref{eval:fio}) and find a 36\% improvement in a latency-sensitive benchmark.
+We find that the advantage of adopting unikernel optimizations is large for simple kernel calls (e.g., 83\%) and still significant for expensive kernel calls that transfer 8KB of data (e.g., 24\%).

-In Section~\ref{eval:application} we evaluate applying unikernel optimizations to both throughput (Redis~\cref{eval:redis}, Memcached~\cref{eval:memcached}) and latency bound (Secrecy~\cref{eval:secrecy}) applications.
-We find that configuration options provided by UKL can enable significant throughput improvements (e.g., 12\%) and a simple 10 line change in Redis code results in more significant gains (e.g., 26\%).
-The results are even more dramatic for latency-sensitive applications where configuration changes result in 15\% improvement and a trivial application change enables a 100x improvement in performance.
+\Cref{eval:redis,eval:memcached} evaluate UKL performance for a single-threaded application virtualized and bare metal as well as a complex multi-threaded application in a virtualized setting.
+We find that UKL can enable significant throughput (e.g., up to 26\%) and latency (e.g., up to 22\%) advantages over Linux.